graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 Processing errors can be thrown back to the caller of `DocumentExecuter.ExecuteAsync` by setting the `ExecutionOptions.ThrowOnUnhandledExceptions` property to true.
 When this property is set to false, the default setting, unhandled exceptions are wrapped in an `UnhandledError` and added with a generic error message to the `ExecutionResult.Errors` property.
 Error codes are dynamically generated from the inner exceptions of the wrapped exception and also returned along with data contained within the inner exception's `Data` property.

-You can also handle these processing exceptions by setting a delegate within the ExecutionOptions.UnhandledExceptionDelegate property.
+You can also handle these processing exceptions by setting a delegate within the `ExecutionOptions.UnhandledExceptionDelegate` property.
 Within the delegate you can log the error message and stack trace for debugging needs.
-You can also override the generic error message with a more specific message, wrap the exception in your own ExecutionError class, and/or set the codes as necessary.
+You can also override the generic error message with a more specific message, wrap or replace the exception with your own `ExecutionError` class, and/or set the codes and data as necessary.
+Note that if `ThrowOnUnhandledExceptions` is true, the `UnhandledExceptionDelegate` will not be called.

-Here is a sample of a typical unhandled exception delegate which simply logs the error to a database:
+Here is a sample of a typical unhandled exception delegate which logs the error to a database.
+It also returns the log id along with the error message:

 ```csharp
 var executer = new DocumentExecuter();